AdamNowotny/toxicity-charts/README.md

 License
 =======

 This code is distributed under Apache License version 2.0

 Thanks
 ======

 * [Erik Dörnenburg](http://erik.doernenburg.com/) - descriptions of the graphs and how to calculate the values
 * [D3](http://d3js.org/) - used for treemap
 * [NVD3](http://nvd3.com/) - used multibar chart for toxicity
+* [AMD-feature](https://github.com/jensarps/AMD-feature) - plugin for Require-JS that adds support for feature toggles so I didn't have to use branches for experiments

 and the usual: